Cake paints are to a cake decorator what watercolor is to a painter. This medium allows a cake decorator to create stunning masterpieces.

 Painting on cake is a decorating technique that started some years back and has fast gained popularity with cake decorators.
 It doesn’t seem in a hurry to become extinct but rather grows more popular.

-Some cake decorators claim they achieve more detailing on cakes with cake paints than with most other techniques or materials.
-Others declare that with little effort and cake paints, you get stunning results.
-While some other claim that cake painting is a relaxing pastime.
+You can achieve more detailing on cakes with cake paints than with most other techniques or materials.
+Similarly, with little effort and cake paints, you get stunning results.
+And finally, cake painting is a relaxing pastime.

 Just like every other creative art, you can get ideas for your cake decoration in nature.
 Everywhere you look, there’s inspiration; from the dimpled smile of a cute baby to a mind blowing architectural masterpiece.
 Cake paints are media that allow you to give free rein to these inspirations.